Kävik the Wolf Dog

-Kävik the Wolf Dog is a novel written in 1968 by Walt Morey.
+Kävik the Wolf Dog is a 1968 novel written by Walt Morey.
 It won the 1968 Dutton Animal Book Award as a draft, resulting in its subsequent publication.
+It also received the 1970 Vermont Golden Dome Book Award and 1971 William Allen White Children's Book Award.

 Made-for-TV movie

 A made-for-TV movie called The Courage of Kavik the Wolf Dog based on the book aired under the Sunday Big Event umbrella on NBC in 1979.